JanssenProject/jans/docs/admin/scim/custom-attributes.md

 * Add an attribute to LDAP schema

-* Include the new attribute in an LDAP's objectclass such as jansPerson
+* Include the new attribute in an LDAP's object class such as jansPerson

 * Register and activate your new attribute through **Jans TUI**.